LLDPE stretch resin today - bounces

 Stretch film makers announce February increase (Sigma) (IPG) (Amtopp) (Berry) (Western Plastics)

 Resin makers announce increase for February.

 U.S. Commerce Department has recommended that President Trump impose steep tariffs on foreign steel and aluminum.

 For aluminum, Ross is recommending a tariff of 7.7% on imports from all countries, and a tariff of 23.6% on imports from five specific aluminum exporters, including China and Russia.

 Stocks of steel and aluminum companies soared.
 U.S. Steel and AK Steel spiked 10%, while Alcoa rallied 3% and Century Aluminum climbed 7%.

-Aluminum products maker announces price increase in April (Pactiv)
+Aluminum products maker announce price increase for June (Pactiv)